kiddsoftware/rails_blog_engine/README.md

 Then launch your application using the `foreman start` command.
 This will require adding the `foreman` gem to your `Gemfile`, and creating a `Procfile`.

-## Philosophy and planned features

-`rails_blog_engine` should...

-* ...be installable in under 5 minutes.
-* ...be simple and easily hackable.
-* ...be opinionated.
-* ...be customized by overriding templates or forking the source, not by adding configuration options.
-* ...be secure.
-* ...follow all white-hat SEO best practices.
-* ...have excellent unit test coverage, including tests for JavaScript.

-CoffeeScript, SCSS and other standard Rails 3.1 features are fair game, as are RSpec, HAML and CanCan.

-The following features are on my wishlist:

-* Pagination
-* More generators to aid customization
-* Caching
-* Optional comments, with spam filtering via a 3rd-party service
-  * Why?
-Intelligent discussion adds value and may make it easier for searchers to find your blog posts.
-* A basic editor: Auto-save, with preview and a "Publish" button

-In other words, we want just enough features to make blogging pleasant, and nothing more.

 ## Syntax highlighting